eleanorstuart/Funnel-Satellite/README.md

 # Funnel-Satellite

-This Django project tracks data from http://nestio.space/api/satellite/data
+This project tracks data from http://nestio.space/api/satellite/data and provides information via a Django development server.